davidgolding/obsidian-custom-modules/README.md

 ## Module Lifecycle

-1. **Registration**: When the plugin loads, it scans the `user-modules` folder and registers all modules
+1. **Registration**: When the plugin loads, it scans the user modules folder and registers all modules
 2. **Initialization**: Modules are initialized based on saved settings
 3. **Enable**: When enabled, the module's `onEnable()` method is called
 4. **Running**: Module functionality is active